Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Not Required

-Not required by state law, but most commercial clients, film productions, and municipal permits require a Certificate of Insurance naming the authority as additional insured.
+No state-level insurance requirement.
+However, most commercial clients, government agencies, and park permit offices require certificates of insurance naming them as additional insureds.
 Typical UAV liability insurance costs $500-$1,500 per year for $1,000,000 coverage.

 6